superpotato9/lyrics-counter/README.md

 # lyrics-counter
-note you will need lyr installed: https://pypi.org/project/lyr/#description counts the occurrences of words in song lyrics and/or can graph on a pi chart use
+this counts the occurrences of words in song lyrics and/or can graph on a pi chart note you will need lyr installed: https://pypi.org/project/lyr/#description

 <p> </p>
 <b><i>from counter import music_sorter